Making disks available on your own machine

 //home.fi.muni.cz/login /mnt/fi-home cifs uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf 0 0

-and then just a command to connect
+and then just use the command to connect

 muj_stroj# mount /mnt/fi-home

-You can unmount with the umount command:
+Disconnection can be done with the umount command:

 muj_stroj# umount /mnt/fi-home